-This Standing Order is the responsibility of the Deputy Chief Fire Officer.
+This Standing Order is the responsibility of the Director, Corporate Planning and Support.

-7.2 Created/fully reviewed/amended
+7.2 \ Created/fully reviewed/amended

-It was created by the Corporate Risk Manager in November 2007 and subsequently amended and updated in February 2009 and March 2010.
+It was created by the Corporate Risk Manager in the Corporate Planning and Support Section in November 2007 and amended in February 2009.
 It will subject to review on an annual basis.